 We believe that all students deserve to acquire the skills that will help them be successful members of society.
 Central to this skill-set is literacy.
-We have been tracking a cohort of students (Grade 5's) through the school plan.
-Because their reading performance has not improved from last year's baseline, we believe they should continue to be supported and tracked through this plan in Grade 6.
-The Grade 2 cohort has been tracked beginning in last year's school plan.
-We feel that early intervention has the potential to improve the achievement of this group.
+We have been tracking a cohort of students (Grade 7s in 2015-16) through the school plan.
+Because their reading performance has not improved from last year's baseline, we believe they should continue to be supported and tracked through this plan in Grade 7.
+The Grade 4 (2015-16) cohort has been tracked in our school plans for the past three years.
+We feel that continuing interventions has the potential to further improve the achievement of this group.

-To increase the percentage of students in Grades 3 and 6 (2014-2015) who are meeting or exceeding expectations in reading
+To increase the percentage of students in Grades 4 and 7 (2015-2016) who are meeting or exceeding expectations in reading

--Assess referred students through a variety of measurements to identify specific areas of need and determine appropriate supports

--Identify strategies, supports and interventions through SBRT discussions

--Use Reading 44 strategies and classroom adaptations to assist students

--Implement Instructional Intelligence strategies, skills and tactics in a strategic manner

--Provide additional reading support to the identified students through the classroom, the

-Learning Assistance Centre, the Learning Support Worker, the Literacy Centre and the home -Provide remedial computer programs and technology at school to support referred students

--Track and communicate progress & adaptations to facilitate transition from grade to grade

--Continue to provide strategies for the home to support parents whose children are struggling -Provide a wide variety of reading materials at a variety of levels

--Purchase books to build classroom, home reading and library resources

--Provide fluency practice for struggling students through daily buddy reading opportunities with younger buddies
+- -Assess referred students through a variety of measurements to identify specific areas of need and determine appropriate supports - -Identify strategies, supports and interventions through SBRT discussions - -Use Reading 44 strategies and classroom adaptations to assist students - -Implement Instructional Intelligence strategies, skills and tactics in a strategic manner - -Provide additional reading support to the identified students through the classroom, the Learning Assistance Centre, the Learning Support Worker, and the home - -Provide remedial computer programs and technology at school to support referred students - -Track and communicate progress & adaptations to facilitate transition from grade to grade - -Provide a wide variety of reading materials at a variety of levels - -Purchase books to build classroom, home reading and library resources - -Provide fluency practice for struggling students through daily buddy reading opportunities with younger buddies